ansible/galaxy_collection/roles/repository/README.md

 An Ansible Role to create Repositories in Automation Hub.

 ## Variables
+These are the sub options for the vars ah_repository_certified and ah_repository_community which are dictionaries with the options you want.
+See examples for details.
 |Variable Name|Default Value|Required|Description|Example|
 |:---:|:---:|:---:|:---:|:---:|
 |`url`|""|yes|Remote URL for the repository.||